 Tissue Processing For Histology: What Exactly Happens?

-You simply can’t take fixed tissue and embed it!
+You can’t simply take fixed tissue and embed it!
 We have already introduced tissue fixation and tissue embedding/sectioning previously, so please read those articles for more information on the other steps involved in tissue preparation.

-In this current article, we focus on this in-between stage of conventional tissue processing for histology.
+Here, we focus on this in-between stage of conventional tissue processing for histology.

 6 Steps of Histology Tissue Processing